turibe/swi-prolog-z3/README.md

 2. Install and build Z3, including `libz3.dylib` .
 This can also be done via brew, macports, or download.
 See [https://github.com/Z3Prover/z3](https://github.com/Z3Prover/z3).

-Tested with Z3 version 4.12.6.0 and SWI-Prolog version 9.1.21 for arm64-darwin.

 3. Add a symbolic link to the `libz3.dylib` file in this directory (or copy it over).